Vandivier/research-dissertation-case-for-alt-ed/papers/section-127-effects/preprint-submission-packages/business-history-review/README.md

 ---

+Other changes, in addition to addressing those concerns:

 other new info:
 1. https://www.forbes.com/sites/baldwin/2013/02/28/section-127-tuition-aid/#4b071f9b71ff
   - we should remove age 21 minimum (harms benefit to undergrads)
   - we should drop employer requirement (folks that own their own businesses are at an advantage)
-  - "Section 127 is usually applied to graduate level or night school study" - was that intended?
+  - "Section 127 is usually applied to graduate level or night school study" - was that intended? no.

-2.
-  - new variable: permanently extends employer-provided education assistance
+  - new variable: permanently extends employer-provided education assistance since 2013

 3. https://www.jdsupra.com/legalnews/cares-act-offers-opportunity-for-tax-76795/
   - CARES act allows employers to pay down old debt in addition to deducting new expenses (it's temporary)

 "Reduce administrative inequities arising from uncertainties" - arguably achieved in 2013 with non-temporary legislation,